robmoore-i/JsonRestApi/README.md

 I construct nicer structures from the interface provided automatically by `.z.ph` and `.z.pp`.

 Endpoint functions take in a request of the appropriate method (either GET or POST), and should return any q structure.
 This structure will be serialized into JSON and returned to the sender.
+If there you have used parameters encoded in the path of the served endpoint, then these are accessible as an additional key of the request dictionary called 'params'.

 The wrappers `.res.ok` and `.res.okWithAuthCookie` wrap the server's functions so that their return value (any q structure) is wrapped with a HTTP header, setting content-type to application/json and serializing the resultant q object into JSON using `.j.j`.
 This is then sent back to the sender.

 ### Get request